nylas/nylas-ruby/README.md

 ## Deployment

 The Inbox ruby gem uses [Jeweler](https://github.com/technicalpickles/jeweler) for release management.
 Jeweler should be installed automatically when you call `bundle`, and extends `rake` to include a few more commands.
-When you're ready to release a new version, do something like this:
+When you're ready to release a new version, edit `lib/version.rb` and then build:

-    rake version:bump:minor (or :major or :patch)
     rake build

 Test your new version (found in `pkg/`) locally, and then release with: